aharikum/aharikum/math-for-the-win/problem.md

 ## Hints

-- Do you know about S-box's and how do you reverse them.
+- Do you know about S-box's?
+If so, how do you reverse them?
-- The flag is encrypted and the key is in 3 parts.
-Find them using 3 math problems
+- You might have to do 3 math problems to get the key
 - Okay fine...
 I'll give you this file I got from my professor: {{url_for("sbox.txt", "sbox.txt")}}
+- I heard from "sources" that the second function might be taking in an array of float values!

 ## Solution Overview

 The challenge involves viewing the binary in a disassembler.
 The key is divided into 3 parts. \\ To find key: User needs to solve three different math functions.
  a.
-First is an sbox  - should give the output - wooimaboutto
+First is an sbox - Reverse the sbox to get the output - wooimaboutto
- b. quadratic equation with a - should give the output - makeanamefor
+ b. quadratic equation with an array of target float values.
+Reversing this should give the output - makeanamefor
  c. some shifting math - should give the output - myselfhere63
  d.
-Once the key is derived, its connected with _
+Once the key is derived, its connected with _ and you can send it on the server to get the flag

 ## Challenge Options